notlmn/webpack-html-entrypoint/readme.md

 # webpack-html-entrypoint

-> Disclaimer: this repo is not named to reflect what it is meant to do, read along at your own risk
+> **Disclaimer**: this repo is not named to reflect what it is meant to do, read along at your own risk.

+> **Another disclaimer**: Before continuing anymore, you may also want to consider reading [webpack/webpack#7589](https://github.com/webpack/webpack/issues/7589).

 [extract-loader](https://github.com/peerigon/extract-loader) lets you extract CSS and HTML, have them as (almost) first class modules in Webpack.
 But it does [not support](https://github.com/peerigon/extract-loader/issues/6) extracting JS , and has no intentions of supporting anytime soon.

 This repo is structured in such way to support JS extract (beware, only to some extent) using extract-loader and some other loaders.
-And as such it does come with some pitfalls
+And as such it does come with some pitfalls.

 ## Limitations